t3hmun/t3hmun.github.io.old/_posts/2015-08-08-sublime-file-type-specific-theme.md

  * Otherwise visit the `../Installed Packages` folder.
  * Find the package, open with 7zip and find the filename.

-This is what my `Markdown Extended.sublime-settings` looks like now:
+This is what my `Markdown Extended.sublime-settings` file looks like now:

 ``` json
 {